 Pour your soaked grounds into the strainer.
 Measure the amount of coffee concentrate you have, and dilute as necessary into a vessel large enough for the amount of cold brew coffee you will wind up with.

 Don’t forget to put this in some sort of bottle or carafe for easy pouring!
-Store in the refrigerator and use as needed.
+Store your home cold brew in the refrigerator and use as needed.

-The other cool thing you can do with your coffee concentrate is make a large batch of hot coffee to serve a crowd.
-Simply dilute your concentrate with hot or boiling water and keep in a thermal carafe.
+The other cool thing you can do with your cold brew coffee concentrate is make a large batch of hot coffee to serve a crowd.
+Simply dilute your cold brew concentrate with hot or boiling water and keep in a thermal carafe.

-It sure beats brewing several pots of coffee or having guests wait for a Keurig every time they want another cup of coffee.
+It sure beats brewing several pots of coffee or having guests wait for a coffee pot or French press every time they want another cup of coffee.